hpdobrica/digital-garden-public/Symptom Based Monitoring.md

 date : 28-05-2022
 ---

-Symptom Based [[Public/Monitoring]] points us to allows us to observe the user experience.
+Symptom Based [[Monitoring]] points us to allows us to observe the user experience.
 A metric is Symptom based if it shows an actual symptom that is making our users happy or sad.
-We gather Symptom based metrics almost exclusively through [[Public/Black Box Monitoring]].
+We gather Symptom based metrics almost exclusively through [[Black Box Monitoring]].
 Some examples of Symptom Metrics are:
 - Error rate
 - Request latency

-Since these metrics directly represent user's experience, they are a perfect match to be our [[Public/SLI]]s and to implement [[Alerting]] on.
-See [[Public/What should i be Alerting on]].
+Since these metrics directly represent user's experience, they are a perfect match to be our [[SLI]]s and to implement [[Alerting]] on.
+See [[What should i be Alerting on]].